|Title:||Joel E. Smilow, Class of 1954, Head Coach|

 With head coaching credentials that include stops at women’s basketball powers in the Pac-12 and the Atlantic Coast Conference, Chris Gobrecht came to Yale in 2005 with a reputation for turning programs around.
-During her first seven seasons as the Joel E. Smilow, Class of 1954, Head Coach of Women's Basketball, Gobrecht has restored Yale's status as one of the premier women's basketball programs in the Ivy League.
+During her first eight seasons as the Joel E. Smilow, Class of 1954, Head Coach of Women's Basketball, Gobrecht has restored Yale's status as one of the premier women's basketball programs in the Ivy League.

 With Gobrecht at the helm, Yale's resurgence as a contender for the Ivy League championship has continued to intensify over the last four seasons.
 Gobrecht coached the Bulldogs to 56 wins in the last four seasons, the second-most wins in a four-year stretch since Yale's Class of 1980 won a total of 57 games.
 Under Gobrecht's leadership, Yale also recorded the most Ivy League wins in a four-year span with 34 Ivy victories set by the Class of 2013 and 33 wins set by the Class of 2014.

-The ninth coach in the 40-year history of Yale women's basketball, Gobrecht enters the 2012-13 season, her eighth season at Yale and 33rd season as a head coach (all at the Division I level) with an overall career record of 503-428 (.540), ranking her 22nd among active coaches in career Division I victories.
+The ninth coach in the 40-year history of Yale women's basketball, Gobrecht enters the 2013-14 season, her ninth season at Yale and 34th season as a head coach (all at the Division I level), with an overall career record of 516-443 (.538), ranking her 23rd among active coaches in career Division I victories.
 Gobrecht has more career Division I victories than any other active basketball coach in the Ivy League, men or women.

 “I believe Yale is one of the finest institutions in the world, and to be involved with this university is a privilege,” Gobrecht said upon her arrival in New Haven.
 “I think my career has been leading up to this.”